 What is Egg Freezing?

-This, coupled with the recent declaration from ASRM, has opened up a new avenue for women seeking to extend their reproductive lives to fit their individual circumstances“Most women will never have the cause to use frozen oocytes,” says John S. Rinehart, MD, PhD, JD of Reproductive Medicine Institute.
+This, coupled with the declaration from ASRM that egg freezing is no longer considered experimental, has opened up a new avenue for women seeking to extend their reproductive lives to fit their individual circumstances.
+“Most women will never have the cause to use frozen oocytes,” says John S. Rinehart, MD, PhD, JD of Reproductive Medicine Institute.
 “What this technology provides is the ‘just in case’ scenario.
 Think of it as an insurance policy.”

 Historically, fertilization and pregnancy rates resulting from frozen eggs have been low, but, advances in the cryopreservation of embryos, oocytes and ovarian tissue, primarily due to the use of the vitrification process, have shown dramatic improvement.
 Increased data taken from established pregnancies and deliveries from cryopreserved eggs have been reassuring, showing little difference thus far in chromosomal or genetic abnormalities, than found in the control group.